Custom Cataract Surgery on Long Island, NY

 Approximately 95 percent of patients who receive a toric IOL are able to drive and watch television without the need for glasses.

 Island Eye’s attending ophthalmologists perform custom cataract surgery with premium IOLs for near-perfect postoperative vision.
-Please use our Physician Locator to get in touch with a skilled cataract surgeon near you.
+Please use our Physician Locator to schedule your consultation with our experienced eye doctors.